philippe44/AirConnect/README.md

 AirConnect can run on any machine that has access to your local network (Windows, MacOS, Linux -x86, x64 and ARM, Solaris and FreeBSD).
 It does not need to be on your main computer.
 (For example, a Raspberry Pi works well).
 It will detect UPnP/Sonos/Chromecast players, create as many virtual AirPlay devices as needed, and act as a bridge/proxy between AirPlay clients (iPhone, iPad, iTunes, MacOS, AirFoil ...) and the real UPnP/Sonos/Chromecast players.

+The audio, after being decoded from alac, can be sent in plain, or re-encoded using mp3 or flac.
+Most player will not display metadata (artist, title, album ...) except when mp3 re-encoding is used and for UPnP/DLNA devices that support icy protocol.
+Chromecast do not support this (yet).

 ## Installing

 1. Pre-built binaries are in bin/ directory of this repository.
 You can download the whole repository as a zip file, clone it using git, or go to the [bin/ folder in the web interface](https://github.com/philippe44/AirConnect/tree/master/bin) and download the version that matches your OS.
 It's also possible to download files manually in a terminal by typing (e.g. for aircast arm version)<br/>`wget https://raw.githubusercontent.com/philippe44/AirConnect/master/bin/aircast-arm`